-- data. - tation of internal control procedures regarding the selected disclosures; - manner: - reported data on a test basis and through testing of selected calculations;

-Assessment of the design and implementation of systems, processes and internal controls for determining, processing and monitoring sustainability performance data, including the consolidation of

-Inquiries of employees responsible for the determination and consolidation as well as the implemen-

-Inspection of selected internal and external documents to determine whether quantitative and qualitative information is supported by sufficient evidence and presented in an accurate and balanced

-Assessment of the data collection, validation and reporting processes as well as the reliability of the
+- Assessment of the design and implementation of systems, processes and internal controls for determining, processing and monitoring sustainability performance data, including the consolidation of data. - Inquiries of employees responsible for the determination and consolidation as well as the implementation of internal control procedures regarding the selected disclosures; - Inspection of selected internal and external documents to determine whether quantitative and qualitative information is supported by sufficient evidence and presented in an accurate and balanced manner. - Assessment of the data collection, validation and reporting processes as well as the reliability of the reported data on a test basis and through testing of selected calculations;

+Legal Disclaimer

-- Analytical assessment of the data and trends of the guantitative disclosures included in the scope of the limited assurance engagement: - Assessment of the consistency of the disclosures applicable to Lonza with the other disclosures and key figures and of the overall presentation of the disclosures through critical reading of Lonza's Sustainability Report 2023. - Check that the Sustainability Report contains the information required by the Swiss Code of Obligations article 964b (1) and (2) to understand the business performance, the business results, the state of the undertaking, and the effects of its activity on material topics of environmental matters, social matters, employee-related matters, respect for human rights, and combating bribery and corruption.
+- Analytical assessment of the data and trends of the quantitative disclosures included in the scope of the limited assurance engagement; - Assessment of the consistency of the disclosures applicable to Lonza with the other disclosures and key figures and of the overall presentation of the disclosures through critical reading of Lonza's Sustainability Report 2023. - Check that the Sustainability Report contains the information required by the Swiss Code of Obligations article 964b (1) and (2) to understand the business performance, the business results, the state of the undertaking, and the effects of its activity on material topics of environmental matters, social matters, employee-related matters, respect for human rights, and combating bribery and corruption.